team-jupeter/qup/README.md

 ## qup(quarantine unified passport) == 검역 통합 여권
-* This project is for both coding education and startup business.
+* This project is for both a coding exercise and preparing a startup.
-* The goal of this project is to code an electronic passport which any nation can adopt for its immigration process and quarantine purpose to protect its citizen from infectious virus such as COVID 19.
+* The goal of this project is to code an electronic passport which any nation can adopt for its immigration process at airports and quarantine process to protect its citizen from infectious virus such as COVID 19.
 * This is an open source coding exercise based on phoenix_liveview_example(https://github.com/phoenixframework/phoenix_live_view).
 * The progress of coding is recorded as educational video contents and uploaded to Youtube channel,[ \[Team Jupeter\]](https://www.youtube.com/watch?v=LsZgh8szGYA&list=PLlSZlNj22M7QRBGl7s9WnT0xqKGDuzPKk).
 * For Koreans, recommend to visit [the homepage of this project](https://openhash.ai/%ED%91%9C%EC%A4%80-%EC%97%AC%EA%B6%8C-%EC%9D%B8%ED%94%84%EB%9D%BC).